biocore/DEICODE/README.md

 Source WPCA/EMPCA: https://github.com/jakevdp/wpca
 Source decompostion Soil and Crohn example: https://github.com/dganguli/robust-pca

-Soil and Human microbiome examples of use in biological data written by cameron martino

 ### email cameronmartino at gmail dot com for concerns or questions